-For many care home owners, the most difficult part of running the show is the care home administration.
+For many care home owners, the most difficult part of running the show is the care home administrator.
 Paying staff, ordering supplies complying with legislation and making sure the right forms are filled in.
 It seems to be an endless task, making sure every box is correctly ticked.
-There are around 11,300 care homes for older people in the UK, so that’s a lot of care home administration.
+There are around 11,300 care homes for older people in the UK, so that’s a lot of care home administrator.

 Never fear, help is here!

 The good news is that there are several things you can do to help your residential care home run smoothly.
 This leaves you more time to look after the residents and provide high quality care.